 SaferVPN uses the OpenVPN protocol by default as well as L2TP and PPTP as alternative options.
 All servers use 2048-bit encryption.
 It doesn’t retain user browsing logs, but does record things like the time of connection, your IP address as well as the IP address of the server that you eventually connect with.
 There’s a VPN kill switch included if the connection drops unexpectedly.

-Supported platforms are Windows, Mac OS, Android, iOS, and a browser plugin for Chrome.
+Supported major platforms are Windows, Mac OS, Android, iOS, and a browser plugin for Chrome.

 - Doesn’t log user identifiable logs